 Belfast has plenty of reasons to be pretty proud of itself.
 It built the Titanic, established itself as one of Europe's hottest food destinations and has a thriving cultural scene.
 And then there's the music.

-How do you describe one of the best emerging music hotspots in Europe?
-Northern Ireland songstress (and actress from The Commitments), Bronagh Gallagher, gives it a go: “If you are a blues head, if you are a reggae head, if you are a techno head, if you’re just a wee groover – there’s always somewhere in Belfast that’s doing it.”
+Northern Ireland singer (and star of The Commitments), Bronagh Gallagher, explains: “If you are a blues head, if you are a reggae head, if you are a techno head, if you’re just a wee groover – there’s always somewhere in Belfast that’s doing it.”

-Former Oasis frontman Liam Gallagher also has a good idea about what makes the city’s music scene so special: “The people in Northern Ireland are always so up for it – they just get it.”
-Justin Bieber was moved to Tweet “lovin’ Belfast” when he was in town, and Rihanna grabbed a microphone and shouted out “I love you Belfast” while recording a video in New Lodge, in the north of the city.
+Former Oasis and Beady Eye frontman Liam Gallagher also has a good idea about what makes the city’s music scene so special: “The people in Northern Ireland are always so up for it – they just get it.”
+Adele opened her 2016 world tour in Belfast, and Rihanna grabbed a microphone and shouted out “I love you, Belfast” while recording a video in New Lodge, in the north of the city, a few years ago.

 Nourishing new talent

-Regardless of how many platinum discs or MTV awards on the walls, though, Belfast keeps its feet on the ground.
-Terri Hooley, founder of Good Vibrations record label and store says, “no matter who you are, when you’re back here in Belfast, whether in the pub or walking down the street, everyone tells you you’re rubbish”.
+Regardless of how many platinum discs on the walls, though, Belfast keeps its feet on the ground.
+Terri Hooley, founder of iconic Good Vibrations record label and store says, “no matter who you are, when you’re back here in Belfast, whether in the pub or walking down the street, everyone tells you you’re rubbish”.